renqiux0302/xiarenqiu.github.io/_pages/about.md

 <h2 id="about-me">About Me</h2>

   <div style='width: 95%; vertical-align: middle; margin-left: 3%'>
-  I am final-year Ph.D. student majoring in Computer Science at Shanghai Jiao Tong University, under the supervision of Professor Weijia Jia.
-I am also honored to be guided by Dr. Bo Zhang from the Shanghai Artificial Intelligence Laboratory.
+  I am a Tenure-Track Assistant Professor at the School of Artificial Intelligence, Shanghai Jiao Tong University.
+I received my Ph.D. in Computer Science from Shanghai Jiao Tong University, where I was fortunate to be advised by Professor Weijia Jia and Junchi Yan.
+I also benefited greatly from the guidance of Dr. Bo Zhang from the Shanghai Artificial Intelligence Laboratory during my doctoral research.

   My research focuses on large language models, multimodal learning, and AIGC.
-I've delved in document understanding and chart analysis using multimodal large language models, along with mathematical reasoning with formal languages.
-I'm also exploring how multi-agent systems can drive automated scientific research.
+Specifically, I have delved into document understanding and chart analysis using multimodal large language models, along with mathematical reasoning with formal languages.
+I am also exploring how multi-agent systems can drive automated scientific research.
   </div>
 </div>